 The Bahia site also generates energy from renewable sources such as wood components and black liquor generated in the production of dissolving pulp.
 The energy generated powers the mill, and any surplus is sold.
-3,212,967.94 GJ was sold in 2022.

 Read more in our Disclosures Hub: